-Article 3.1 Periods and frequency of the (preliminary) examinations
+Article 3.2 Periods and frequency of the (preliminary) examinations

 - 1. In every academic year, there are two opportunities for taking exams for the courses referred to in Article 2.2. - 2.
 Contrary to the rule defined in subsection 1, students are offered at least one opportunity to take examinations for courses not offered in a particular academic year. - 3.
-If the examination takes place on the basis of a project, a paper or an essay, the student must hand the project, paper or essay in at the latest: - on the Sunday before the first Monday of the second semester for courses from the first semester; - on July 1 for courses from the second semester:
+If the examination takes place on the basis of a project, a paper or an essay, the student must hand the project, paper or essay in at the latest: - on the Sunday before the first Monday of the second semester for courses from the first semester; - on July 1 for courses from the second semester;

 unless the course's study guide has stricter deadlines.
 A student is obliged to report to the lecturer when he/she does not adhere to these deadlines.
 If a student does not adhere to these deadlines, the examination will count as a missed opportunity.
-A missed opportunity will be graded as 1 (one).
 The student is still entitled to a second opportunity.